La Playa Hotel: Mansion to Hotel

 The Godwin's rebuilt the hotel with Michael J. Murphy as the contractor in 1925.
 They added an additional 30-rooms to the south wing, steam heat and private baths.
 The original entrance and lobby were reconstructed.
 Fred Godwin went on to mayor of Carmel from 1946 to 1950.
-On May 31, 1925, the reopening of the new La Playa was the social event of the week.
-A dinner dance was announced on June 6, 1925, with 200 friends of the Godwin's.
-Among the quests were ex-Mayor William T. Kibbler, S. F. B. Morse, John Northern Hilliard, and writer James Hopper.

 Hotel expansion

-Fred Godwin bought out his brother in 1940, and became the sole owner of the hotel.
-Harrison went into real estate and became sales manager for Del Monte Properties Company.
-With designer Jon Konigshofer, Godwin completed a major Spanish Revival style remodel.
-They expanded the hotel into 80-rooms with a terrace dining room overlooking Carmel Bay.
-In 1952, the hotel got a liquor license and Konigshofer built the Lanai Room cocktail lounge.

 The hotel was purchased by Howard E. Allen in 1968 and underwent changes that included a full-time bar and sprinkler system.
 A full renovation of the hotel occurred in 1983–84, when the Cope family, owners of San Francisco's Huntington Hotel, purchased the hotel and completed a $5 million renovation, which included an upgrade and expansion to the surrounding gardens and landscaping.
-In 1983, Steve Jobs had a Apple development team retreat at the La Playa hotel and unveiled the Macintosh computer prototype during the retreat.
+In 1983, Steve Jobs had an Apple development team retreat at the La Playa hotel and unveiled the Macintosh computer prototype during the retreat.
 He christened the computer with a bottle of La Playa water.